Semi-topologization in motivic homotopy theory and applications: Homotopy semi-topologization

-where the rows are object-wise homotopy cofiber sequences of presheaves of spectra on $\Sm_{\C}$.
-Since $h^{\sst}$ is an object-wise weak-equivalence on $\Sm_{\C}$, we deduce that the left square in ~\eqref{eqn:presh Nis desc-0} is object-wise homotopy co-Cartesian on $\Sm_{\C}$.
-Equivalently, this square is object-wise homotopy Cartesian on $\Sm_{\C}$.
-Evaluating this at $\Spec(\C)$ and applying Lemma~\ref{lem:cor sub}, it follows that
+where the rows are object-wise homotopy cofiber sequences of presheaves on $\Sm_{\C}$.
+Since $h^{\sst}$ is an object-wise weak-equivalence on $\Sm_{\C}$, the left square in \eqref{eqn:sst diagram middle a} is object-wise homotopy co-Cartesian on $\Sm_{\C}$.
+Equivalently, it is object-wise homotopy Cartesian on $\Sm_{\C}$.
+Evaluating at $\Spec(\C)$ and applying Lemma \ref{lem:cor sub}, we obtain